 Foliage: the supporting greenery

-Unlike filler, foliage relies heavily on its leaves and stalks to prodive visual interest to a bouquet or arrangement.
+Unlike filler, foliage relies heavily on its leaves and stalks to provide visual interest to a bouquet or arrangement.
 The leaves may be fuzzy like dusty miller or textured like shiso and mint.
 Others may have variegated leaves with different shades of green.

 Some foliage is even wonderfully scented, such as sage and basil, adding another element to your arrangement.
 Eucalyptus is one of the most popular scented foliage to pair with other flowers.

 Foliage can be used as single stems spread throughout an arrangement, such as eucalyptus.
 They help draw the eye from one side of the arrangement to the other.
-Others such as shiso provide broad, textured leaves to form the base of a bouquet, and can be sprinkled throughout.
+Others, such as shiso, provide broad, textured leaves to form the base of a bouquet and can be sprinkled throughout.

-Top foliage recommendations to start from seed
+Top foliage plant recommendations

 - Eucalyptus: Wonderfully scented, eucalyptus’ silvery coin-shaped leaves add structure.
 The stalks also make excellent dried material for arrangements and wreaths.